azure-sdk/azure-sdk-for-python/sdk/contentunderstanding/azure-ai-contentunderstanding/README.md

 Content Understanding provides prebuilt analyzers that are ready to use without any configuration.
 These analyzers use the `*Search` naming pattern:

 * **`prebuilt-documentSearch`** - Extracts content from documents (PDF, images, Office documents) with layout preservation, table detection, figure analysis, and structured markdown output.
 Optimized for RAG scenarios.
+* **`prebuilt-imageSearch`** - Analyzes standalone images to generate descriptions, extract visual features, and identify objects and scenes within images.
+Optimized for image understanding and search scenarios.
 * **`prebuilt-audioSearch`** - Transcribes audio content with speaker diarization, timing information, and conversation summaries.
 Supports multilingual transcription.
 * **`prebuilt-videoSearch`** - Analyzes video content with visual frame extraction, audio transcription, and structured summaries.
 Provides temporal alignment of visual and audio content.